DragonSenses/Curiosity/TypeScript/8. Modules/modules.md

 For the full details on how these strategies work, you can consult the [Module Resolution](https://www.typescriptlang.org/docs/handbook/module-resolution.html).

-## TypeScript’s Module Output Options
+## TypeScript's Module Output Options

 There are two options which affect the emitted JavaScript output: